pingpongcms/docs/installation.md

 ## Server Requirements

-The Pingpong CMS framework has a few system requirements:
+The Pingpong CMS has a few system requirements:

 - PHP >= 5.4
 - Mcrypt PHP Extension